|

 - The Case Moth caterpillars may take several years before they come to the pupate stage.

-So we need a lot of patient to rear the case moths.
-They pupate also within the
+We need some patient to rear the case moths.
+They pupate within the

 case.
 For most species in this family, female will not develop wings

 and will never come out of the bag.
-It just waits for a winged male in her
+It just waits for a winged male inside her

 bag.